-3 Importance of scientific documentation (e.g. in museums)
+3 Importance of scientific documentation (e.g., in museums)

 In the systematic-taxonomic treatment of species diversity, documentation is of decisive importance.
 Type material, on the basis of which the species diagnoses are described, must be stored safely for the future in museums or in the large herbaria as the essential documentation centres.

-With the help of the new possibilities of information exchange, catalogues and taxonomic overviews, identification keys, range maps can be deposited on the Internet and thus made accessible to all users.
+With the help of the new possibilities of information exchange, catalogues and taxonomic overviews, identification keys, range maps can be deposited on the Internet and thus made accessible to all users online.
 But even for this, there is a lack of sufficient numbers of capable young biologists, and certainly not of the political insight to set the right priorities for the future.

 There are still many amateur scientists who spend their free time studying a particular group of organisms, not to mention the many ornithologists.
 This has been shown in the floristic mapping of Central Europe.
 Many of these private collectors have special knowledge and possess valuable small collections.
 The museums must be enabled to acquire such material as a donation or as an estate, or even by purchase.
 Today this often fails due to lack of insight and financial, human or spatial resources and valuable, perhaps irretrievable material ends up in the trash.